-Table 6-8 - DHCP Option 43 Syntax
+Table 6-11 - DHCP Option 43 Syntax

-eTEA DHCP Option 43 Required / Not used Value Description Sub-option 1 Not Used The request sub-option vector is a list of sub-options (within option 43) to be returned to client by the server upon reply to the request.
-None defined.
-The DHCP option 43 sub-option 1 MUST NOT be used by the eTEA.
-Sub-option 2 Required "ЕТЕА" The sub-option 2 contains the device type of the component making the DHCP request.
-The eTEA MUST send the DHCP option 43 sub-option 2.
-For BSoD-TE, this is: "ETEA"= embedded TEA.
-Sub-option 3 Not Used The sub-option 3 contains a colon separated list of all components in the eDOCSIS device.
+eTEA DHCP Option 43 Required / Not used Value Description Sub-option 3 Not Used The sub-option 3 contains a colon separated list of all components in the eDOCSIS device.
 It is used by the eDOCSIS eCM device.
 The DHCP option 43 sub-option 3 MUST NOT be sent by the eTEA.
-Sub-option 4 Required <device serial</device The sub-option 4 contains the device serial number represented as an ASCII string. number> The eTEA MUST send the DHCP option 43 suboption 4.
-The DHCP option 43 sub-option 4 value MUST be identical to the value of the PWDevSerialNumber MIB Object.
-Sub-option 5 Required <hardware version=""></hardware> The sub-option 6 contains the hardware version number represented as an ASCII string.
-Sub-option 6 Required <software version=""></software> The sub-option 6 contains the software version number represented as an ASCII string.
+Sub-option 4 Required <device serial number></device The sub-option 4 contains the device serial number represented as an ASCII string.
+The eTEA MUST send the DHCP option 43 suboption 4.
+The DHCP option 43 sub-option 4 value MUST be identical to the value of the docsDevSerialNumber MIB object [eDOCSIS].
+Sub-option 5 Required <hardware version></hardware The sub-option 5 contains the hardware version number represented as an ASCII string.
+The eTEA MUST send the DHCP option 43 suboption 5.
+The DHCP option 43 sub-option 5 value MUST be identical to the <hardware version=""> field in MIB II object sysDescr.</hardware> Sub-option 6 Required <software version></software The sub-option 6 contains the software version number represented as an ASCII string.
 The eTEA MUST send the DHCP option 43 suboption 6.
-The DHCP option 43 sub-option 6 value MUST be identical to the value of the PWDevSwCurrentVers MIB object.
-Sub-option 7 Required <boot ROM version></boot The sub-option 7 contains the Boot ROM Version represented as an ASCII string.
+The DHCP option 43 sub-option 6 value MUST be identical to the <software version=""> field in MIB II object sysDescr.</software> Sub-option 7 Required <boot rom<br="">version></boot> The sub-option 7 contains the Boot ROM Version represented as an ASCII string.
 The eTEA MUST send the DHCP option 43 suboption 7.
-The DHCP option 43 suboption 7 value MUST be identical to the <boot rom="" version=""> field in MIB II object sysDescr.</boot> Sub-option 8 Required <oui></oui> The sub-option 8 contains the Organizational Unique Identifier (OUI) represented as a hexadecimal-encoded 3-byte octet string.
+The DHCP option 43 sub-option 7 value MUST be identical to the <boot rom="" version=""> field in MIB II object sysDescr.</boot> Sub-option 8 Required <oui></oui> The sub-option 8 contains the Organizational Unique Identifier (OUI) represented as a hexadecimal-encoded 3-byte octet string.
 The eTEA MUST send the DHCP option 43 suboption 8.
 If omitted, the DHCP Server SHOULD use the eTEA MAC address as the eTEA OUI.
 Sub-option 9 Required <model number></model The sub-option 9 contains the eTEA Device Model Number represented as an ASCII string.
 The eTEA MUST send the DHCP option 43 suboption 9.
-The DHCP option 43 suboption 9 value MUST be identical to <model number=""> field in the MIB-II object sysDescr.</model> Sub-option 10 Required <vendor name=""></vendor> The sub-option 10 contains the Vendor Name represented as an ASCII string.
+The DHCP option 43 sub-option 9 value MUST be identical to <model number=""> field in the MIB-II object sysDescr.</model> Sub-option 10 Required <vendor name></vendor The sub-option 10 contains the Vendor Name represented as an ASCII string.
 The eTEA MUST send the DHCP option 43 suboption 10.
-The DHCP option 43 sub-option 10 value MUST be identical to <vendor name=""> field in the MIB-II object sysDescr.</vendor> n 31 contains the eTEA MAC Address 5 byte octet string.
-JST send the DHCP option 43 suboption 31. tion 43 sub-option 31 value MUST be 5
+The DHCP option 43 sub-option 10 value MUST be identical to <vendor name=""> field in the MIB-II object sysDescr.</vendor> Sub-option 31 Required <etea mac<br="">Address></etea> The sub-option 31 contains the eTEA MAC Address encoded as a 6 byte octet string.
+The eTEA MUST send the DHCP option 43 suboption 31.
+The DHCP option 43 sub-option 31 value MUST be identical to the content of the MacAddress MIB object.